Kasey Kahne: Evernham Motorsports (2004–2007)

-Gillette Evernham Motorsports and Richard Petty Motorsports (2008–10)
+Gillette Evernham Motorsports and Richard Petty Motorsports (2008–2010)

-With the new sponsor Budweiser, Kahne started off the 2008 season strong by finishing in the Top 10 in both the Budweiser Shootout and the Gatorade Duel.

-As a result of fourth-place finish in the duel, Kahne started 10th in the 50th Daytona 500 on February 17, 2008.
-He finished seventh behind teammate Elliott Sadler in the 2008 Daytona 500, was a repeat of the 2007 race where they both also finished sixth and seventh respectively.
+With the new sponsor Budweiser, Kahne started off the 2008 season strong by finishing in the top-ten in both the Budweiser Shootout and the Gatorade Duel.
+As a result of a fourth place finish in the duel, Kahne started tenth in the 50th Daytona 500 on February 17, 2008.
+He finished seventh behind teammate Elliott Sadler in the 2008 Daytona 500; this was a repeat of the 2007 race, where they both also finished sixth and seventh, respectively.

-In the early laps of the Auto Club 500, Kahne worked his way from 20th to 14th, but brushed the wall on lap 7.
+In the early laps of the Auto Club 500, Kahne worked his way from twentieth to fourteenth, but brushed the wall on lap 7.
 However, he was able to finish ninth after the race went under a long rain delay.
 Kahne had to start in the back due to an engine change in the UAW-Dodge 400 at Las Vegas Motor Speedway, but he did go on to finish sixth.

 On May 17, 2008, Kahne was voted into the Sprint All-Star Race XXIV by his fans via cell phone text messaging and online voting.
 After making a required "stop-and-go" pit stop, Kahne began the fourth segment second on old tires.
 He went on to win the race and earn $1,012,975.
 Kahne became the first driver to win the race from the fan vote and the third driver to race in the Sprint Showdown and go on to win the All-Star race.

 On May 25, 2008, he won his second Coca-Cola 600 passing Tony Stewart with two laps to go, as Stewart had a flat tire going into turn 1.
 This was Kahne's first points-paying win of the season.
 He also became the sixth driver to win the 600 and the Sprint All-Star Race in the same season.

 On June 6, 2008, Kahne won the Pocono 500 from the pole despite being 38th at one point during the race after a miscue in the pits.
 On June 20, 2008, he won another pole for the Toyota/Save Mart 350 at Infineon Raceway, his second pole in three races.
 However, after handling issues early in the race, Kahne fell victim to pit road, went a lap down, and finished 33rd.